-The AMA asks students whether they strongly agree, agree, neither agree nor disagree, disagree, or strongly disagree with each of the following eight statements:
+The AMA asks students whether they strongly agree, agree, neither agree nor disagree, disagree, or strongly disagree with each of the following nine statements:

 - I have a good relationship with other students in my school.
 (SENSE OF BELONGING)